-Tuesday 3rd July marked the start of Berlin Fashion Week with the Botter Fashion show.
+Tuesday 3rd July marked the start of the MBFW Spring / Summer 2019 with the Botter Fashion show.
 Botter is the newest Dutch fashion label by designers and partners Rushemy Botter and Lisi Herrebrugh, both Antwerp Fashion School ex-students.
+They got the chance to be a part of Mercedes-Benz and the Group’s own young talent International Designer Exchange Program.
 After the show, we had the chance to meet them in the Mercedes Benz Lounge.

 Œ: Hello guys, thanks for meeting me.
 I really loved your show.

 Lisi: Oh thank you so much, we’re so happy that everything went well.

 Œ: It was your first show in Berlin, right?
 Were you nervous?

 Lisi: We weren’t so nervous, but that was partly due to the Berlin based team being so organised!
 Everybody arranged everything so well for us, and we were very excited because it’s a new city, new audience.